 Olmsted Falls is a somewhat small city located in the state of Ohio.
 With a population of 8,889 people and five constituent neighborhoods, Olmsted Falls is the 187th largest community in Ohio.

-Unlike some cities, Olmsted Falls isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Olmsted Falls are a mix of both white- and blue-collar jobs.
-Overall, Olmsted Falls is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Olmsted Falls who work in office and administrative support (14.71%), sales jobs (12.09%), and management occupations (10.54%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Olmsted Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Olmsted Falls is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Olmsted Falls who work in management occupations (14.26%), office and administrative support (13.23%), and healthcare (10.81%).

 Also of interest is that Olmsted Falls has more people living here who work in computers and math than 95% of the places in the US.